NEW FOR 2019, we’re inviting you to curate a single day of avian science on the @IBIS_journal Twitter account.

 - You abide by the BOU’s events code of conduct

-- The BOU reserves the right to cancel your #ornitholoday if you do violate Twitter’s terms of service
+- The BOU reserves the right to cancel your #ORNITHOLODAY if you violate Twitter’s terms of service

 The BOU is committed to diversity in ornithology.
 We aim to help overcome barriers preventing equality for ornithologists and all our activities are open to anyone interested in ornithology regardless of, but not limited to, nationality, gender, ethnicity, disability, sexuality and socio-economic status.
 For further information see here.